 APEO has demonstrated impressive NAV outperformance over both the medium and long term.

-We continue to believe that, for a long-term strategy such as APEO’s, longer-term periods are more relevant in assessing its performance and it is noteworthy that APEO’s NAV has outperformed the LPX Europe, MSCI Europe and the MSCI Europe Small Cap over the three-, five- and 10-year periods (the LPX Europe is an index of listed private equity companies in Europe and its returns reflect the share price returns of those companies, rather than NAV).
+It could be argued that, for a long-term strategy such as APEO’s, longer-term periods are more relevant in assessing its performance and it is noteworthy that APEO’s NAV has outperformed the LPX Europe, MSCI Europe and the MSCI Europe Small Cap over the three-, five- and 10-year periods (the LPX Europe is an index of listed private equity companies in Europe and its returns reflect the share price returns of those companies, rather than NAV).

-APEO’s relative performance may be off its October 2022 high, but its longer-term relative returns still look very respectable.
 Both APEO and the MSCI Europe Small cap Index have lagged MSCI Europe recently, as a narrow group of large-cap companies have dominated market returns, particularly those associated with AI.
 When markets are recovering, liquid large-cap stocks tend to move before all other classes, given their liquidity and investors’ familiarity with them.

 As illustrated in Figure 18, a key driver of APEO’s superior performance over the long term is the manager’s process for selecting investments – 75% of APEO’s fund investments lie within the top or second quartile from a total value to paid-in multiple (TVPI) perspectives of all private equity deals.